MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3d10/id3dx10mesh-getpointrepbuffer.md

 ms.lasthandoff: 08/11/2021
 ms.locfileid: "118540232"
 ---
-# <a name="id3dx10meshgetpointrepbuffer-method"></a>Método ID3DX10Mesh::GetPointRepBuffer
+# <a name="id3dx10meshgetpointrepbuffer-method"></a>Método ID3DX10Mesh:: GetPointRepBuffer

-Obter o buffer de representante de ponto da malha.
+Obtenha o buffer do representante do ponto da malha.

 ## <a name="syntax"></a>Sintaxe